Bug experts dismiss worry about US ‘murder hornets’ as hype

 “This is 99% media hype and frankly I’m getting tired of it,” said University of Delaware entomologist Doug Tallamy.
 “Murder hornet?
 Please.”

-Retired University of Montana bee expert Jerry Bromenshenk said in an email, “One nest, one individual hornet, hopefully, does not make an invasion… Do we want this hornet - surely not.
+Retired University of Montana bee expert Jerry Bromenshenk said in an email, “One nest, one individual hornet, hopefully, does not make an invasion. … Do we want this hornet - surely not.
 But the media hype is turbo charged.”

 For bees and the people who rely on them for a living this could be yet another massive problem, but it is not one yet.